Module ICP

 Remarks: default=1

 If activated, the estimated transformations are applied to each individual input data set.
-The resulting ODM files are stored in the folder specified by the outDirectory parameter (subfolder post).
+The resulting ODM files are stored in the folder specified by the outDirectory parameter.

 -outTrafParsoutput transformation parameters